Bonsai BIM (Blender IFC) MCP server

 4. Make sure the MCP server is running

-Working with IFC Tools
+IFC Tools

-Bonsai-mcp includes eleven specialized IFC tools:
+Bonsai-mcp includes multiple specialized IFC tools:

 get_ifc_project_info

-Retrieves basic information about the IFC project.
+Retrieves basic information about the IFC project, including name, description, and entity counts.

 Example: "What is the basic information about this IFC project?"